WebOfTrustInfo/rwot8-barcelona/final-documents/satyrn.md

 A few already under development:
 * Support for LaTex for math formulas.
-* Using a forked process with IPC rather than running node.js interactively--this will give us better control over display output withour requiring parsing.
+* Using a forked process with IPC rather than running node.js interactively; this will give us better control over display output withour requiring parsing.
 * Tying long term processes to their code block for output management, so users can stand up things like servers in one block, then query them in another, with separate console.log outputs.

 ### BTCR hackathon
-Our next big focus is developing some curriculum, especially for BTCR, starting at the 2019 BTCR Hackathon https://weboftrustinfo.github.io/btcr-hackathon-2019/ in August and likely continuing into the next the Rebooting the Web of Trust http://rwot9.eventbrite.com in September.
+Our next big focus is developing some curriculum, especially for BTCR, starting at the [2019 BTCR Hackathon](https://weboftrustinfo.github.io/btcr-hackathon-2019/) in August and likely continuing into the next [Rebooting the Web of Trust event](http://rwot9.eventbrite.com) in September.

 ## Our starting point.
 The following notes are from our initial draft, with a few comments interjected.
 We started out with a